-Checking email throughout the day, watching TV, and Netflix are also time wasters if you’re doing these things when you should be doing your work.
+Checking email and/or texting throughout the day, watching TV, and Netflix are also time wasters if you’re doing these things when you should be doing your work.

 What are the things that distract you from your work?
 Make a list and then figure out a way to control them so they don’t take over your day.

 How do you spend your time each day?
-Who are you becoming?
 Stop giving up your life to distractions and nonsense.

 Roy Stevenson is a professional travel writer and the author of www.PitchTravelWrite.com.
 Over the past ten years, he’s had more than 1000 articles published in 200 magazines, trade and specialty journals, in-flights, on-boards, blogs and websites and has traveled on assignment around the U.S. and to dozens of international destinations.

 IF YOU ENJOYED THIS POST, GET UPDATES.
 IT'S FREE.